 Create picot for the lower corner of the new space: ch 2; ignore the two loops on the hook that are waiting for you to complete the dtr, and sc around the post of the dtr completed so far.
 Then, [yarn over, pull through 2 loops] until dtr is completed.

-So is this a familiar type of crochet maneuver to you?
+Is this a familiar type of crochet maneuver to you?
 Do you think it is to other crocheters?

 Big News of Issue 2